-Only registered S-Anon groups (Closed Meetings) can be posted on www.sanon.org, shared by the WSO to inquirers, and published on websites linked to www.sanon.org.
+Only registered S-Anon groups (Closed Meetings) and Special Meetings that agree to not limit attendance in any way can be posted on www.sanon.org, shared by the WSO to inquirers, and published on websites linked to www.sanon.org.

 A meeting limited to members of a specific religious denomination, political group, organization, or institution would not be in keeping with Traditions Three and Six, and would not be considered an S-Anon meeting.